Bidding & Contracting

 Interlocal Purchasing Agreements

 The State of Washington may enter into interlocal cooperative purchasing agreements with other governmental agencies and political subdivisions such as counties, cities and school districts.
 These interlocal agreements (made possible through RCW 39.34) allow agencies such as the City of Redmond to "piggyback" on selected State and local government contracts as well as use various public purchasing consortiums that satisfy the City's internal requirements for securing competitive pricing on selected purchases of material, equipment, supplies, and services.
-View a listing of current interlocal cooperative purchase agreements.
+A listing of current agreements can be found here: Interlocal Cooperative Purchasing Agreements Opens a New Window. .